pergus/netbox-zabbix/README.md

 * Refactor the classes in jobs.py.

 * Implement maintenance mode.

+[DONE] Added has_agent_interface/has_snmpv3_interface methods to ZConfig.

+[DONE] Rename 'host' in Interfaces to zabbix_config or zcfg?

+[DONE] Not having a proper name for ZabbixConfig's makes it problematic for scripting and searching.

 [DONE] CF that excludes a machine from appearing in NetBox only.